-After the three address bytes (and the dummy bytes or byte if using opcodes 1Bh or 0Bh) have been clocked in, additional clock cycles will result in data being output on the SO pin.
+After the three address bytes (and any dummy bytes) have been clocked in, additional clock cycles will result in data being output on the SO pin.
 The data is always output with the MSB of a byte first.
-When the last byte (7FFFFFh) of the memory array has been read, the device will continue reading back at the beginning of the array (000000h).
+When the last byte (FFFFFh) of the memory array has been read, the device will continue reading from the beginning of the array (000000h).
 No delays will be incurred when wrapping around from the end of the array to the beginning of the array.